UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 batch_encoding = tokenizer(ds_train["text"], padding="max_length", max_length=100, truncation=True)
 ```

-Second, we use [BatchEncoding.char_to_token()](https://huggingface.co/docs/transformers/main_classes/tokenizer#transformers.BatchEncoding.char_to_token) to create a function `get_aspect_mask()` for extracting all aspect tokens using start and end positions for the aspect withing original text.
-Using token positions we build boolean aspect mask for model input.
+Second, we use [BatchEncoding.char_to_token()](https://huggingface.co/docs/transformers/main_classes/tokenizer#transformers.BatchEncoding.char_to_token) to create a function `get_aspect_mask()` for extracting all aspect tokens using the start and end positions for aspect within the original text.
+From resulting token positions we build boolean aspect mask for model input.
 Boolean masks are used later in the model to extract aspect embeddings.

 ```python
 from typing import List, Set, Tuple